joseporiolcarne/joseporiolcarne.github.io/content/posts/securing-home-network/index.md

 ## Introduction: Shielding Critical Infrastructure

 Running 24/7 operations from a home base – whether it's autonomous trading algorithms or personal management applications – demands more than consumer-grade network hygiene.
-It requires architecting for resilience and security, treating your home network less like a casual access point and more like a personal data center.
-Every component, from the router gateway to the server OS, is part of the attack surface and a potential failure point.

-This isn't about theoretical perfection; it's about pragmatic defense-in-depth.
 We'll cover segmenting your network to contain threats, hardening the perimeter (your router), and securing the endpoints (your servers – be they Raspberry Pis, standard PCs running Ubuntu, or even renterprise gear like Dell or IBM servers you might have... acquired).
-The goal is maximizing uptime and integrity while minimizing exposure.
-Simplicity is a virtue, but not at the cost of security.
+The goal is maximizing uptime and integrity while minimizing exposure (and money expenditure).
 ---

 ## Network Architecture: Segmentation is Non-Negotiable